 We market ourselves as tailoring our business offerings to the needs of the customer.
 At a first meeting, I’ll often ask, “What would you love to have that you don’t have today?”

 Sometimes, you can’t accommodate what somebody asks, but I love the challenge when they say, “Could you do this?”

 What about the role new technology plays in your business?

 Ron: Throw us a good challenge, and if it makes sense for us economically and structurally, we have the latitude as a privately-held Canadian company to go in one direction or another.
 Over the years we’ve strengthened ourselves.
 We think we earn our place with our customers.
-We’ve got Walmart and Costco on our customer list.
-The two largest retailers in the world trust us to do their Rx in Canada, and we’re very proud of that.
+We’ve got Costco on our customer list.
+One of the largest retailers in the world trusts us to do their Rx in Canada, and we’re very proud of that.
 But we’re equally committed to the independents who all started small.
 After all, Kohl & Frisch started small.